Chairman of Eden Valley Hospice & Jigsaw

 Andy joined the Board in March 2013.

 Andy has lived in Cumbria with his family since 1984.
-He has many years' experience in Human Resources and for the last 10 years has undertaken HR consultancy and interim work in private, public and not-for-profit organisations.
-He spent 4 years as a Trustee Director of the British Safety Council.
-Andy hopes that his experience will be useful to the Hospice in HR and wider governance aspects.
+He has many years' experience in Human Resources and operational management roles.
+Since 2004 he has undertaken consultancy and interim work in private, public and not-for-profit organisations.
+Andy spent 4 years as a Trustee Director of the British Safety Council and is currently Chair of Carlisle & Eden Citizens Advice.

 Carol became a trustee in 2014.
 She is a retired consultant psychiatrist and medical director and lives in Caldbeck.
 She has personal experience of the Hospice as her mother was a patient.